ericclack/pygamezero_pacman/doc/part1.rst

 You might be wondering what :code:`dx` and :code:`dy` are.
 These are two new variables that we've added to our pacman character that will track direction in x and y (-1 is up or left, 1 is down or right).

-We need to initialise these so add these two lines just under where we set :code:`pacman.x` and :code:`pacman.y`:
+We need to initialise these so add these two lines near the top of your program, just under where we set :code:`pacman.x` and :code:`pacman.y`:

 .. code:: python